You don't need to break the bank to get a decent kids bike - here's our pick of the bestRead More

 The Hoy Bonaly 16 is the smallest pedal bike in a range which is renowned for being hard-wearing - Hoy Bikes are used by British Cycling Go-Ride instructors, who loan them out at races and events up and down the country.

 The Hoy Bikes Bonaly range has been totally redesigned, and it is now one of the lightest weight 16" wheel bikes out there (5.95 kg with pedals).
 It comes with all the child specific components you'd expect, and a fresh new look for 2019.
-We've just reviewed the Hoy Bonaly 16 and were very impressed with its performance.
+Our 5 year old tester Jess reviewed the Hoy Bonaly 16 and was very impressed with its performance.

 Islabikes Cnoc 16 (RRP £290)